IS YOUR DOG A DIGGER, OR A GARDENER?

-Reinforcing a behavior increases the chance it will be repeated.
-Reinforcement is often described as positive, but it can also be negative.
+Reinforcing a behavior increases the chance the behavior will be repeated.
+Reinforcement is most often described as positive, but it can also be negative.
 Positive reinforcement is the offering of a reward, aka consequence (good thing).
 It increases the likelihood of a desired behavior.
-Negative reinforcement increases behavior with the removal of something (time-out) which is desired.
+Negative reinforcement increases behavior with the removal of something (time-out).
+Both are techniques used in behavior modification.

 Habituation is the decrease in response after repeated exposure.
 For example, dogs experience repeated exposure to loud sounds become accustomed to loud sounds.